 2. Log into your Polycom phone through a web browser.

-When your phone is powered on and connected to your LAN, use a web browser to navigate to the IP address of your phone.
+When your phone is powered on and connected to your LAN, use a web browser to navigate to your phone’s IP address.

 For most setups, you will need to configure "Simple Setup."
 If you are trying to configure multiple users or multiple line appearances, you can repeat the steps below for each of the identities you are configuring.
 You can insert boot.onsip.com as the provisioning server to save time on provisioning.